IBM/ibm-block-csi-driver/docs/content/configuration/creating_secret.md

 ## Creating an array secret via command line

 This procedure is applicable for both Kubernetes and Red Hat® OpenShift®.
-For Red Hat OpenShift, replace `kubectl` with `oc` in all relevant commands.{: note}
+For Red Hat OpenShift, replace `kubectl` with `oc` in all relevant commands.{: tip}

 Create the secret using the following command: